 Braised Ossobuco with Onions

-Or you can first brown the meat and then add the onions and cook them together, as in the reel.
+Or you can first brown the meat and then add the onions and cook them together, as shown in the reel.

 • Difficulty: Easy